Welcome to Part 2 of our “Epic on Pinterest” series!

 Step 5.
 Develop a Winning Pinning Strategy

 Once you have a strong foundation in place, it’s time to start creating a strategy for success.
-This section’s a big one, because I’ve got a LOT of awesome tips to share with you!
+This section’s a big one, because I have lots of awesome tips to share with you!

 23. Sign up for a Pinterest For Business account

-With a Business account, you can access Pinterest Analytics, which are so SO helpful.
-You’re able to see which of your pins are performing well (i.e., the ones that are getting a lot of views, re-pins, and likes), which ones aren’t doing so hot, and much, much more.
+With a Business account, you can access Pinterest Analytics, which are so incredibly helpful.
+You’re able to see which of your pins are performing well (i.e., the ones that are getting a lot of views, re-pins, and likes), which ones aren’t doing so well, and much, much more.

-As I mentioned in Part I of this series, a Business account also allows you to use a “Business Name” (your blog + brand name) on your profile, instead of just your personal name.
+As I mentioned in Part 1, a Business account also allows you to use a “Business Name” (your blog + brand name) on your profile, instead of your personal name.
 This makes it a lot easier for your readers to find and recognize you, and will therefore boost your traffic and followers even more.

 It’s completely free to switch over from a personal account to a business account if you’re using it for your blog.
 Click here to make the switch today!